-Before the rush to Nicaragua the rage was Honduras and one of the best was Hoya de Monterrey Exalibur.
+Before the rush to Nicaragua the rage was Honduras and one of the best was the Hoya de Monterrey Exalibur.
 They came in 2 different wrappers a Maduro and English Market Selection (EMS) and offered some of the biggest ring gauges for the time.
 I always went for the No. I the largest of the line.
-The Exalibur was a big, bold, and a step ahead of the more mild Dominicans of the time.
+The Exalibur was big, bold, and a step ahead of the more mild Dominicans of the time.
 The Hoyo de Monterrey was arguably the first authentic Habana-style cigar made outside of Cuba.
 The plants that yielded the leaf comes from tobacco seeds smuggled out of Cuba in a diplomatic pouch.
-It has been said that it is so good, that Robb Report and Cigar Aficionado were all but federally required to praise it in terms usually reserved for works of art.
+It has been said that it is so good, that the Robb Report and Cigar Aficionado, were all but federally required to praise it in terms usually reserved for works of art.
 Cigar Cyclopedia also gave the collection an “A” rating.
 No wonder I loved it so much back in the day.
-It was my go to cigar.
+It was my go-to cigar.

 In addition to the selection of wrapper (Maduro or EMS) the Excalibur has Honduran, Nicaraguan, Dominican filler and Connecticut Shade and Broadleaf binder.

-Expect oodles of smoke from this baby as it burn down leaving a bright white ash in its remains.
+Expect oodles of smoke from this baby as it burns down leaving a bright white ash in its remains.
 The flavors you can expect are going to be heavy on cedar as it is cedar aged, but be ready for the initial hit of red pepper that awakens your palate when you light it up.
 Other notes that filter through are coffee, cocoa, wood and leather.
 You will also notice some bitterness at times coming from the Connecticut shade used in this cigar.
 Overall this is a big smoke that does last well beyond an hour and should provide a fairly consistent smoking experience.

 Saint Luis Rey 4.25x 54 Short Robusto